Chittlehampton

-Chittlehampton is a village and civil parish in the North Devon district of Devon, England.
+Chittlehampton is a village and civil parish in the North Devon district of Devon, England, about 7 mi south-west of Barnstaple.
+At the 2001 census, the parish had a population of 820.

+The parish originally had two exclaves; Chittlehamholt to the south (now a parish in itself), and part of the modern parish of East and West Buckland.
+It now includes Chittlehampton, Umberleigh, Furze, Stowford and some other outlying hamlets.
 The parish is surrounded clockwise from the north by the parishes of Swimbridge, Filleigh, South Molton, Satterleigh and Warkleigh, High Bickington, Atherington, and Bishop's Tawton.
-According to the 2001 census, the parish had a population of 820.
-There is an electoral ward of the same name.
-In the 2011 census this ward had a population of 2,255.

-The parish originally included two exclaves; Chittlehamholt to the south (now a parish in itself), and part of the modern parish of East and West Buckland.
-It now includes Chittlehampton, Umberleigh, Furze, Stowford and some other outlying hamlets.

 The village was the site of limestone quarries which supplied many of the county's lime kilns.

 Parish church

 Chittlehampton is the home of St. Hieritha's church and holy well.
 Until the 16th century many people made pilgrimages to Chittlehampton to visit the well.
 Today, campanologists travel from far and wide to ring the church's bells.
-The church is large and of the late Perpendicular period.
+The church is large and of the late Perpendicular period, following a rebuilding in the late 15th century or early 16th.
+The chancel was rebuilt and enlarged in the 1840s, and further work in 1872 saw the north aisle rebuilt and the roofs and windows restored.
+The church is a Grade I listed building.

 St Hieritha, a 7th-century saint, is said to have been buried under part of the church.

 Saint Urith's holy well still stands at the east end of Chittlehampton, now called by the corrupt name of Taddy Well or Saint Teara's Well.
 The exact burial place of Saint Urith was probably in the small chapel on the north side of the sanctuary of the parish church, which originally contained an image of the saint.
 This chapel now doubles as a passage leading to a vestry.
 There is reason to believe that a medieval slab there may still cover Saint Urith's body.
 There was a regular pilgrimage to her shrine on her feast day, 8 July, until 1539.
 Offerings left there were sufficient to rebuild the church tower, reputedly the finest in Devon.
 Even in the last year of pilgrimages, the vicar received £50 from his share of the offerings.
 This was three times his income from tithes and glebe.

 By 1540 the saint's statue had been removed from the church, leading to the further loss of £50 in offerings.
 The pulpit of the church, carved around 1500, survives and this depicts Urith holding a martyr's palm and the foundation stone of the church.
 A modern statue now stands in a niche high up on the exterior of the tower and she is also shown in a stained-glass window of the 16th century found at Nettlecombe in Somerset.
 The pilgrimage has now been revived and villagers still celebrate the legend on her feast day, with a procession to the well.
 The Trinity College hymn is sung by the congregation, the well is opened and water drawn from it and blessed.